toppit/toppit/README.md

-# Topick
+# Toppit

 > Toppit gives everyone a voice.
-With toppit users can post topicks and get feedback from their community through upvotes and other users' comments.
-Topick can be used within organizations to get a real-time feed of the voice of the employees or just as a distributed ideation tool.
+With toppit users can post topics and get feedback from their community through upvotes and other users' comments.
+Toppit can be used within organizations to get a real-time feed of the voice of the employees or just as a distributed ideation tool.

 Key Features:
-  - Upvote/Downvote topicks
+  - Upvote/Downvote a topic
-  - Add comments to topicks
+  - Add comments to a topic
   - Share topics with other uses
-  - Create topicks arounds themes
+  - Create topics arounds themes

 ## Team